The Impact of the 21st Century Cures Act & Electronic Medical Records Access on Clinical Research

 The law allows for suppressing research-related information within the medical record.
 The law also allows for delayed release of research-related information within the medical record.

-Please review the IRB Guidance on the impact of 21st Century Cures Act on research protocols here and to determine whether you may need to submit an amendment to the IRB.
+Please review the IRB Guidance on the impact of 21st Century Cures Act on research protocols and consent forms here to determine whether you may need to submit an amendment to the IRB.

 - If you have questions about the Cures Act and how to suppress or delay results in the EMR, you should reach out to the Office of Clinical Research at firstname.lastname@example.org.